kevinpoitra/ll-connect3/CONTRIBUTING.md

 ## License

-By contributing to LL-Connect, you agree that your contributions will be licensed under the same MIT License that covers the project.
+By contributing to LL-Connect, you agree that your contributions will be licensed under the same GPLv2 License that covers the project.

 ## Recognition